 2. Use insights from open data

 Use a smart account identification tool like Vainu to quickly filter companies that match your ideal customer profile.
-With insights from open data, you can find less obvious characteristics for your prospects and existing customers, such as web technologies or recent trigger events.
+With insights from open data, you can find less obvious characteristics for your prospects and existing customers, such as web technologies or recent buying signals.

 3. Block off time to prospect